Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 Like most local law enforcement officers, Molly Gunderson finds Josh

-Lopez to be highly annoying, but she secretly shares his concerns about a possible serial killer operating in the area.
+Lopez to be highly annoying, but she secretly shares his concerns about a possible serial killer operating in the [[area]].
 She is convinced that the disappearances are the work of a "Children of the Corn" satanic cult that is active among the local farm workers.

 ![](media/image124.jpg){width="6.0in" height="3.625in"}A middle-aged disappointed veteran of an often sexist rural law enforcement office, Molly has fallen victim to the consolations of a rather extreme Christian cult.